Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars

 \section{Impact of slit mis-centering and underestimated velocity gradients}

 In Figure~\ref{f:COS3_05062} we show kinematic extractions for galaxy COS4\_04943-M3\_122667 along the N-S (pseudo-)slit.
 For this object, the primary emission feature in the LEGA-C spectrum is the H$\beta$ line, and we use the gas emission line profiles to align the LEGA-C data to the \kd extractions.
-We indicate in the figure the central pixel of the LEGA-C 2D spectrum corresponding to the 1D extractions shown, relative to the kinematic center from the \kd extractions.
-Based on this alignment, the LEGA-C date do not sample to full extent of the rotation curve.
+We indicate in the figure the central pixel of the LEGA-C 2D spectrum corresponding to the 1D extractions shown, relative to the kinematic centre from the \kd extractions.
+Based on this alignment, the LEGA-C data do not sample the full extent of the rotation curve.

 This galaxy has a dynamical mass estimate from \kd that is higher by 0.44~dex compared to the LEGA-C estimate (see discussion in Section~\ref{s:compmdyn}).
 The comparison of the \kd and LEGA-C extracted kinematics suggests that the integrated stellar velocity dispersion might be underestimated, which could explain this large difference.
 Indeed, from the observed \kd kinematics along the kinematic major axis we get $v_{\rm rms}\sim151$~km/s, while the integrated stellar velocity dispersion amounts to $\sigma_{\star,\rm int}\sim104$~km/s (both estimates not accounting for inclination).